-Consider, for instance, the project plan portion shown in Fig. 7(a), covering events 11, 12, 14, and 15 from Figure 2.
-The project's CP links events 11-14-15.
+Consider, for instance, the project plan portion in Exhibit 7(a), covering Exhibit 2 events 11, 12, 14, and 16.
+Here, the project CP links events 11, 14, and 16.
 The expected length of this CP segment is 9.2 + 6.4 = 15.6 weeks.
-Note that non CP path segment 11-12-15 is nearly as long: 8.8 + 6.2 = 15 weeks.
-The 0.6 week difference between path segments may be thought of as "slack" time in the 11-12-15 segment.
+Note that non CP path segment 11-12-16 is nearly as long: 8.8 + 6.2 = 15 weeks.
+The 0.6 week difference between path segments is essentially "slack" time for the 11-12-16 segment.

 Consider also the standard deviations (σ) for each of these segments: both segments have task time σs that are large relative to the 0.6-week difference between paths:

-σ of path 11-12-15 = √1.174 + 1.250 = 1.557 weeks
+σ of path 11-12-16 = √1.174 + 1.250 = 1.557 weeks

-σ of path 11-14-15 = √1.440 + 1.480 = 1.709 weeks
+σ of path 11-14-16 = √1.440 + 1.480 = 1.709 weeks

 Each non CP task that contributes to the progress chart will begin at the earliest possible time.

 Consider the situation after event 11.
 Each control line probability x represents:

-x = p [(Path 11-12-15 > 15.6) OR (Path 11-14-15 > 15.6)]
+Equation 7 x = p [(Path 11-12-15 > 15.6) OR (Path 11-14-15 > 15.6)]

 In general terms, if we let

-A = the event (Path 11-12-15) > 15.6), and
+A = the event (Path 11-12-16) > 15.6)

-B = the event (Path 11-14-15) > 15.6)
+B = the event (Path 11-14-16) > 15.6)

 p(A or B) = x, the control line probability.

-x = p(A) + p(B) – p(A AND B) Equation 8
+Equation 8 x = p(A) + p(B) – p(A AND B)

 p(A AND B) = p(A) p(B)